Warm or Neutral: Which is the White for You?

 Clint

-Article Written by Clint Y.
+Article Written by Andrew S.

-Clint is a Product Marketing Specialist.
+Andrew is a Product Marketing Specialist.
 He aims to bring innovative, high-quality lighting to the market that provides a solution to customers’ needs.
 By keeping the consumer front of mind, he focuses on providing superior customer service and competitive pricing and delivering the best overall experience and value straight to the consumer.